 Each year the MA in Yoga Studies program takes on four Graduate Assistants to work for the program.
 Graduate Assistants provide valuable support to the program from the inside-out.
-These students supplement other financial aid with funding for their 20-hour a week role.
+These students supplement other financial aid with funding from their 20-hour a week role.
 They also learn more deeply about the program through their engagement.
 A weekly Monday morning staff meeting is required, along with the flexible 20-hour work schedule.

 Descriptions of various roles are below.

 Please compose a one to two page letter of interest, specifying which assistantship you are interested in and how your background qualifies you for the role.
 Email your letter to Program Administrator Sarah Herrington at: email@example.com

 It is preferable to submit this application (along with the general financial aid application, if interested) at the same time as your application to the program.